Everest Three High Passes Trek

 Honestly, yes, the Everest Three High Passes trek is tough.
 You will be walking long days, climbing steep trails, and crossing three high passes above 5,300 meters.
 You don’t need to be a pro climber, but you do need to be reasonably fit.
 It really helps to improve your physical fitness before you come, so your body can handle the long days and high altitude.
 Take your time, listen to your body, and pace yourself, and you’ll get through it and be rewarded with some of the most incredible views in the world.

 Everest Three High Passes trekking is the most challenging trek in Nepal.
 It takes you around the world’s highest peak, Mount Everest.
-It combines the three high passes all above 5,000m and the Everest Base Camp trek together.
+It combines the three high passes all above 5,000m and the Nepal Everest Base Camp trek together.
 You may have to use climbing gears to cross the high passes, but the trek is rewarding.

 Yes, you can do Everest Three High Passes trekking as an organized trek or solo trek as well.
 However, you must be physically fit and mentally committed to measure the challenging Himalayan trekking route of the Everest region.
 Although it is not mandatory, you had better have a previous trekking experience as an additional benefit.
 As you have to cross the three high passes of the Everest region, we recommend you hire a professional trekking guide and a porter.
 The trekking guide helps you to cross the technical passes successfully as he knows about the route and technique to cover the route.
 In case of unfavorable circumstances, the guide will prove helpful to avoid any mishaps.